zendframework/zf2-documentation/docs/languages/en/modules/zend.navigation.view.helpers.rst

 View Helpers
 ============

-The navigation helpers are used for rendering navigational elements from :ref:`Zend\Navigation\Container
+The navigation helpers are used for rendering navigational elements from :ref:`Zend\\Navigation\\Navigation
 <zend.navigation.containers>` instances.

 There are 5 built-in helpers: